piebrary/greenlanceV2/documentation/index.md

 # Say hello to PieBrary!

-PieBrary let's you easily create, update and publish beautiful responsive websites out of the box, both webapp and server.
+PieBrary let's you easily create, update and publish beautiful responsive websites out of the box, both app (web, mobile and desktop) and api.
 You can use this document for installation guides, update & customization guides, tip & tricks and much more.